ADVOCACY

 GET OUT THE VOTE

-Jewish Americans represent a critically important segment of the American electorate, and JEI believes that it is important for our voices to be heard at the polling place to ensure that our concerns are adequately represented by our elected officials.
-In the 2018 midterm election, JEI initiated a nonpartisan Get Out the Vote (GOTV) campaign aimed at maximizing turnout among Jewish Americans nationally.
-JEI’s GOTV messages targeted younger voters, who are less likely to vote, and focused on the importance of civic participation.
+Jewish Americans represent a critically important segment of the American electorate.
+JEI believes that it is important for Jewish voices to be heard at the polling place in order to ensure that the community's concerns are adequately represented by elected officials.
+In the 2018 and 2022 midterm elections, JEI initiated nonpartisan Get Out The Vote (GOTV) campaigns aimed at maximizing turnout among Jewish Americans nationally.
+JEI’s GOTV messaging targeted younger voters, who are less likely to vote, and focused on the importance of civic participation.

 RESEARCH